asarkar/cassandra-unit-spring/README.md

 :warning: If you abort a test or run two tests both of which start the server, you may be faced with a `FileAlreadyExistsException`.
 That is because of [this bug](https://github.com/jsevellec/cassandra-unit/issues/319).
 If using Maven, `clean` goal will delete the temporary directory; if using Gradle, you can either delete the `target` directory manually, or [add it to the Gradle `clean` task](https://stackoverflow.com/a/29813360/839733).

 :warning: cassandra-unit doesn't work with Java 11; see [this bug](https://github.com/jsevellec/cassandra-unit/issues/294).

+:warning: cassandra-unit doesn't work with Java 17; see [this bug](https://github.com/jsevellec/cassandra-unit/issues/332).

 ## Contribute